chainstack/docs/docs/subgraphs/quickstart.md

 ## Initialize the subgraph

+The starting point for working with subgraphs is to install the [Graph CLI](https://github.com/graphprotocol/graph-cli).
+You must have Graph CLI installed globally to build and deploy subgraphs.

-Open a new directory in your terminal and run:
+To install, open a new directory in your terminal and run:

 ``` sh
 graph init